duttpathak/Shell/README.md

 The process is slow initially and improves gradually.

 What are the different type of shell variables?
+System-defined variables and user-defined variables.

 How can you delete and declare shell variables?
+To declare use (export "variable name")
+To delete use (unset filename)

 How can add comments in a shell script?